jann-Briza/crystal-react-websockets/README.md

 Crystal lang with websokets and react framework

 ## Installation
-Install Crystal in your server.
+Install Crystal in your server. then clone this repository
-Clone repository
 ```
     git clone https://github.com/briza23/crystal-react-websockets.git
 ```